Drahoslav7/teamdraw/protocol.md

 # IO protocol

-methods withou + use no callback
+methods without + use no callback
 methods with + might return error in callback
-with more + returs objects in callback  which might contains err and more data (eg. token/secret)
+methods with ++ returs objects in callback  which might contains err and more data (eg. token/secret)

 	client			server			client
 		|	create		|				|